tylim88/styled-break/README.md

 ### styledHOC(component)(sLevel)  <--Recommended

-create a component that accept `styledCSS` prop that take `styledCSS` object (see below for more information about this `styledCSS` object).
+creates a component that accept `styledCSS` prop that take `styledCSS` object (see below for more information about this `styledCSS` object).

 * component(required): the component can be Html or React component, see below code for example
 * sLevel: override the `sLevel` pass to `styledBreak`, the default value is `styledBreak`'s `sLevel`.